shaefelinger/codepedia/src/JS4web/dom manipulation.md

 ###  `.classList`

-Use the `.classList` property more than any other.

-`.classList` is by far the most helpful property of the bunch, and it helps to keep your CSS styling out of your JavaScript code.
+- `.classList` is by far the most helpful property of the bunch,

+-  helps to keep your CSS styling out of your JavaScript code.
+- Use the `.classList` property more than any other.

 ```js
 const listOfClasses = mainHeading.classList;